ONSdigital/census-rm-deploy/README.md

 ### [Manual Release Pipeline](pipelines/manual-release-pipeline.yml)
-This pipeline targets release/prod-like environments with all the automatic triggers removed.
-This is useful for any environment where we want to be deploying release tagged versions of the docker images, but not necessarily as soon as they're built.
+This pipeline is designed for deploying release tagged versions of the docker images, but not necessarily as soon as they're built.
+It fetches only commits with tags matching `v*.*.*`.
+The `Deploy` job is what should be triggered manually by the user to deploy the active version.
+This works by acting as a gate on the `every-minute` resource.
+All the individual service deploy jobs are set to trigger off the `every-minute` resource but require the `Deploy` job to have passed, which is only triggered manually.
+This allows all the services to be deployed with one manual trigger of the `Deploy` job, once every minute.
+The version to be deployed can be changed by selectively enabling only the desired version ref in the resource UI.
+ To deploy a specific version, disable all versions above it on the resource UI, then trigger the `Deploy` job.
+See https://concourse-ci.org/manual-trigger-example.html

 #### How to fly
 Create a secrets YAML file containing the required configuration: